dupgit/sauvegarde/README.md

 * 0.0.9  restore all the versions of a file
 * 0.0.10 restore a directory and it's subfiles and directories at a specific date.
-* 0.1.0 nettoie program to clean serveur's datas and meta data
+* 0.1.0 nettoie program to clean serveur's data and meta-data

 ### Releases